cortexrd/Knack-Toolkit-Library/README.md

     AUTOREFRESH=30 at the end of your view\'s title and it will refresh itself every 30 seconds.
 Values from 5 (seconds) to 86500 (24 hours) are accepted.
 Of course, the flag is truncated so only your title remains visible.
-Also, you can start and stop the process at will.
+Also, you can start and stop the process at will by setting the run parameter to true/false.
+Note that this will apply to all views in scene.

 -   **addViewId**: Convenient for developers who want to see the view id next to or near the title.